Fitness Diet Trends

 The 16/8 method involves fasting for 16 hours a day and limiting eating to an 8-hour window.
 This can be achieved by skipping breakfast and having your first meal at noon, followed by your last meal at 8 pm.
 This approach is one of the simplest and most sustainable methods of intermittent fasting, as it allows for a normal eating pattern during the 8-hour window.

-See also Fitness Trend Or Diet
+See also Fitness Trends After Covid

 2.2 5:2 Diet